 Middle Ages

-During the Middle Ages, people began to quit wearing as much makeup or started wearing it in secret.
-The church began to have more power, and this organization often looked down on people wearing makeup.
-Sometimes, women would wear blush if they could wear it in secret.
-Many people started using bloodletting to have pale skin without using cosmetics.
-This lasted until around the 15th century.
+During the Middle Ages, people began to reduce their use of makeup or started wearing it in secret.
+The church began to wield more power, and this organization often looked down on people who wore makeup.

 Renaissance

-During the Renaissance, people valued beauty more than in previous years.
+During the Renaissance, people placed a greater value on beauty than in previous years.
 Historical makeup increased in popularity.
 Cosmetics became readily available.
 Both men and women wanted pale skin and a rounded face, considered the most beautiful at the time.
-Products like lip tints and perfume were trendy around this period.
-Men and women no longer hid their desire to wear cosmetics like they did in previous years.

 18th And 19th